 Even if science didn’t vociferously back this claim, our experiences with under-eye bags and foggy brains post those nights of poor sleep show us nocturnal rest is indispensable!
 It is a fact we feel, look and operate much better after a reviving, restful break of 6-8 hours.

 Still, sometimes we find ourselves struggling to wind down and grab that precious serene session of shut eye.
-If you too experience trouble succumbing to the gods of sleep, here are a few tricks to help you snuggle in!
+If you too experience trouble succumbing to the gods of sleep, here are a few tips for good sleep that’ll get you to snuggle in!

 Take a bath before bedtime

-A leisurely unhurried bath close to bedtime helps your body relax and ready to power down.
+A leisurely unhurried bath close to bedtime is one of the best tips for good sleep as it helps your body relax and ready to power down.
 Use warm water and a softening, quality cleanser.

 Try to stop caffeine intake after 5 pm.
-This will help your body fall into its natural circadian cycle and start winding down towards the evening.
+This will help your body fall into its natural circadian cycle and start winding down towards the evening for better sleep.
 If you crave a hot beverage later in the day, try a caffeine-free, refreshing herbal tea, such as jasmine to cleanse the system and promote well-being.

 Exercise, but not too close to bedtime